kylecreate/100DaysOfCode/logs/r3-log.md

   ### Today's Progress:
   * I went back to reading Chris Minnick's book (Coding for Dummies) to read Book 3 (Advanced Web Coding) Ch.2 (Writing your First JavaScript Program).
-    * Finished reading Ch.2 and finished taking notes on the chapter.
+    * Finished reading Ch.2 and started taking notes on the chapter.

   ### Link to work:
   * None